catapult-project/catapult/web_page_replay_go/README.md

 Chrome benchmarking purposes.
 This requires go 1.8 and above.
 This has not been tested with earlier versions of go.
 It is supported on Windows, MacOS and Linux.

+For performance tests, this tool is generally not used directly.
+Instead, we use [these instructions](https://source.chromium.org/chromium/chromium/src/+/main:tools/perf/recording_benchmarks.md) to record, and [these instructions](https://chromium.googlesource.com/catapult.git/+/HEAD/telemetry/docs/run_benchmarks_locally.md) to replay.

 ## Set up GOPATH

 There are two ways to setup your GOPATH.
 The first is to use the `go get`